chrononaut76/rails-shopwise/README.md

 <h1 class="heading-element" dir="auto">ShopWise</h1>

 <p>
   ShopWise is a mobile application that helps users find the best total price on groceries and generate recipes based on a given list of items.
-ShopWise will indicate the store with the lowest and highest total price, allowing to be able to compare and choose based on preference.
+ShopWise will indicate the store with the lowest and highest total price, enabling comparison and choosing based on preference.
 It will also generate a creative recipe based on the items on your list.
 </p>

 You can access the App by clicking: